On the equivalence between graph isomorphism testing and function approximation with GNNs

 \section{Abstract}

-Graph neural networks (GNNs) have achieved lots of success on graph-structured data.
-In the light of this, there has been increasing interest in studying their representation power.
-One line of work focuses on the universal approximation of permutation-invariant functions by certain classes of GNNs, and another demonstrates the limitation of GNNs via graph isomorphism tests.
+Graph Neural Networks (GNNs) have achieved much success on graph-structured data.
+In light of this, there have been increasing interests in studying their expressive power.
+One line of work studies the capability of GNNs to approximate permutation-invariant functions on graphs, and another focuses on the their power as tests for graph isomorphism.
 Our work connects these two perspectives and proves their equivalence.
-We further develop a framework of the representation power of GNNs with the language of sigma-algebra, which incorporates both viewpoints.
-Using this framework, we compare the expressive power of different classes of GNNs as well as other methods on graphs.
-In particular, we prove that order-2 Graph G-invariant networks fail to distinguish non-isomorphic regular graphs with the same degree.
-We then extend them to a new architecture, Ring-GNNs, which succeeds on distinguishing these graphs as well as for social network datasets.
+We further develop a framework of the expressive power of GNNs that incorporates both of these viewpoints using the language of sigma-algebra, through which we compare the expressive power of different types of GNNs together with other graph isomorphism tests.
+In particular, we prove that the second-order Invariant Graph Network fails to distinguish non-isomorphic regular graphs with the same degree.
+Then, we extend it to a new architecture, Ring-GNN, which succeeds in distinguishing these graphs and achieves good performances on real-world datasets.